mikey-wotton/mikey-wotton.github.io/_posts/policy/2021-08-20-toolbox-sv.md

   - Privacy Policy
 ---

-Toolbox: Stardew Valley Guide has a very simple privacy policy.
+The Fan made Stardew Valley Guide collects analytics data, such as when a certain screen is opened or if the app crashes.
+All of this data is anonymous and does not contain any personal information.

-<b>We do not collect any of your data, period. </b>
+<b>In short, we do not collect information about you. </b>

 Thank you for reading.